 Capture One is the software provided with the camera and is free to use with files in IIQ format.
 RawTherapee is open source software.
 Currently, AOP uses Capture One to process the raw images.
 The output from Capture One is a regular 8,984 by 6,732 tiff image that can be read by most software.

-However, Microsoft Photo Viewer displays a 2246 by 1683 image that appears similar to the uncorrected raw data.
-Apparently, it is accessing a portion of the raw data and not the thumbnail.
+However, processing the raw images requires, for example, several hours for 1000 images on a computer with 24 cores and 256 GB memory (all 24 cores are utilized.)
+For a 'quick look' of the images, processing the raw data in not feasible.
+Rather we must rely on the thumbnail images.